soardex/voc/README.md

                                \/__/         \/__/
 ```

-voc is an OpenGL 3.2 and GLSL 1.5 modeled graphical rendering engine.
+vocn is an OpenGL 3.2 and GLSL 1.5 modeled graphical rendering engine.

 #### Dependecies: